panther-labs/terraform-provider-panther/README.md

   --input ./provider-code-spec.json \
   --output ./internal/provider
 ```
-5. Implement the CRUD methods in the resource file under `internal/provider/{resource_name}_resource.go` as is done in
+5. Implement the CRUD methods in the resource file under `internal/provider/{resource_name}_resource.go` as is done for
 the `httpsource` resource.
-If creating a new resource that requires `Resource Import` functionality, you have to add the
+If creating a new resource that requires `Resource Import` functionality, you have to implement
-you have to implement the `ImportState` method in the resource file, as is done in the `httpsource` resource.
+the `ImportState` method in the resource file, as is done for the `httpsource` resource.

 ### Updating an existing resource